grinya007/sp_i2i/README.md

 ![Shortest path recommendations](/img/sp_recs.png)

-Note, that now we have full recommendations, we can't get more out of five movies.
-Although, I wouldn't say this is a great achievement here, since we allowed a single user to connect some of vertices, which isn't neccesserily a good idea in real application.
+Note that now we have full recommendations, we can't get more out of five movies.
+Although, I wouldn't say this is a great achievement here, since we allowed a single user to connect some of vertices, which isn't necessarily a good idea in real application.
 But what's more important, now, even though M2 is the most relevant recommendation for M1, M1, in turn, is the least relevant to M2.

 ## Conclusion
 There's no proof of Fermat's Theorem in my proposed Shortest path similarity algorithm.
 All pieces of it are superficial and broadly used in software development.
 Although, not only that it seems to be very natural as a part of recommendation system, but I have proven results of it, outperforming other conventional algorithms on production.
 If you're interested in greater details or have a dataset or application in which you'd like to try Shortest path similarity: please, don't hesitate to reach out.